Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 There are two ways to hike up Sulphur Mountain, the popular route under the Banff Gondola and via the Cosmic Ray Road starting from the Cave and Basin area.
 In the winter the route under the gondola is adjacent to avalanche terrain so starting sometime in November through to April, there is some risk.
 You must stay on the trail and it gets very icy.

 However, the hike up Cosmic Ray Road, though longer, is without the crowds.
-Unfortunately as of November 2021, its still closed (it was supposed to reopen in early summer) but keep an eye on Banff National Park trail reports, and when it reopens, I recommend it.
 Count on a long hike and a good workout but the payoff is terrific views for most of its length.
 There is also the option of taking the gondola down for half price.

 From the Banff Gondola website, I quote: “One way tickets are subject to availability.
 Bow Valley residents can receive complementary one-way ticket at the summit; proof of residency required.”